Our Branch Ministry Mission

 We employed a Branch Organizer to identify clusters of Unitarian Universalists scattered throughout New Mexico and talk with them about the branch ministry concept and what it can mean.
 In addition, he learned about their needs and expectations and discussed what their responsibilities would be as members of First Unitarian.
 As the branches started up, the Branch Organizer, supported by First Unitarian staff and volunteers, trained branch leadership and served as mentor and facilitator as the branch congregations moved through the process.

 Our goal was for First Unitarian and an initial set of identified, trained, and organized branch congregations to begin the church year together in September 2007.
-Our first two branch congregations, which joined us in 2007, are located in Socorro and in the East Mountains.
-Our third branch, located in Carlsbad, joined us in 2009.
+Our two branch congregations, which joined us that year, are located in Socorro and in the East Mountains.

 Connecting with Branch Congregations